islamazhar/compact-public/README.md

 # Compact-public
-Compact is scheme that produces piece-wise polynomial approximations of complex activation functions (i.e., `silu`, `gelu`, `mish`).
-The generated approximation can be used with state-of-the-art MPC techniques without the need to train the model  to retrain model accuracy.
+Compact is a scheme that produces piece-wise polynomial approximations of complex activation functions (i.e., `silu`, `gelu`, `mish`).
+The generated approximation can be used with state-of-the-art MPC techniques without the need to train the model further to retrain model accuracy.
 To achieve this, in compact, we infuse input density awareness and use an application specific simulated annealing type optimization to generate computationally efficient approximations